baichen-du/baichen-du.github.io/index.md

 ## Additional Notes

 <div style="text-align: justify">
-Prior to joining UCLA, I worked as research assistant at the Speech and Language Science lab at the Polytechnic University of Hong Kong, the Psychology Department at University of Manitoba - Winnipeg, and completed my exchange study at UC Berkeley.
+Prior to joining UCLA, I worked as a full-time research assistant at the Speech and Language Science lab at the Polytechnic University of Hong Kong, and at the Psychology Department in University of Manitoba - Winnipeg before completing my exchange study at UC Berkeley.
 Aside from phonetics, I also enjoy applying data analytics and machine learning techniques to linguistic research.
 </div>
 <p></p>